 The Attorney General, Michael Bryant, also sued Williams in 2003 as an Enemy of the State, alleging he was in possession of “sensitive” court documents.
 The lawsuit sought unspecified damages and the seizure of Williams’ research and archives.
 Although the courts and police seized his computer and files, the lawsuit did not succeed.

 As Stephen told journalist Sandra Martin in 2004 “I did not initiate the battle in which I found myself, any more than the hundreds of thousands of grunts who were sent to Vietnam or Iraq initiated those wars.
 Other people who live on other planes with multiple agendas did… What can the grunt say when he is ‘in country’ except ‘I’m in the shit now’?
 To ascribe any responsibility to me for the battle in which I found myself is like ascribing the cause of the Vietnam, Iraq and Afghanistan wars to the soldiers who died in them.”

 Stephen was given the Hellman-Hammett Award by the Human Rights Watch.
 The Award is presented annually to journalists who have been prosecuted by totalitarian regimes such as China and Iran.

-Stephen Williams lives on a rockscrabble farm in southwestern Ontario with the writer Marsha Boulton and their young Bull Terrier, Thelonius Monk.
+Stephen Williams lives on a rock scrabble farm in southwestern Ontario with the writer Marsha Boulton and their young Bull Terrier, Thelonius Monk.
 Monk’s predecessor Wallace Stevens call name “Wally” died at Thanksgiving, 2007.
 Attrition has reduced the cat population to three or four.
 The lambs and chickens are all but gone.
-Their old American Saddlebred Palomino Karma passed during the last snowstorm of 2008, just before the warmer weather broke.
+Their old American Saddlebred Palomino Karma passed during the last snowstorm of 2008, just before the warm weather broke.